CLASHERBROs/Covid_Requirements/Readme.md

 ## About Covid_Requirements

-**Covid_Requirements** is an iOS app it uses twitter API to fetch relevant information regarding oxygen cylinders, covid vaccine and availability of hospital rooms.
+**Covid_Requirements** is an iOS app it uses twitter API to fetch relevant information regarding oxygen cylinders, covid vaccine and availability of hospital rooms in proximity of user's city.

 ## Pending Work

+- UI/UX improvements
-UI/UX improvements, Displaying parsed data in table form.
+- Displaying parsed data in table form.